 How to use the SPARC:

-Preview SPARC by first reading through the How-To Guide, which outlines the resources available for purchasers to hold their health plans accountable for ACO programs and reporting and how to use them.
-For more information on SPARC, visit the SPARC page.
+Once you’ve downloaded SPARC, start with the How-To Guide, which outlines the resources available for purchasers to hold their health plans accountable for ACO programs and reporting and how to use them.
+Want information before you download or purchase?
+Visit the SPARC page.

 - Health Plan Request for Information (Excel): The RFI can be fielded to current or prospective health plans to get a better sense of their ACO strategy, such as what programs they offer and in which geographies.